julzdoug/PHPLanguageSite/ReadMe.md

 7. next checkboxes and terms and condition
 8. Starting form controlle link:https://www.w3schools.com/php/php_form_required.asp
 (accodring to anita it is good to require js for validation)
+9. ran into some problem (The page that you're looking for used information that you entered.
+Returning to that page might cause any action you took to be repeated.
+Do you want to continue?)